jymcheong/ETW-tutorialSet/ETW Helper Class/README.md

 * Visual Studio Community 2022
 * Win 10 or 11 with local admin rights

-I won't drill into the step-by-step, use the easiest way for you to clone this repository and go into respective folders to look for solution files (.sln) to launch with Visual Studio.
+I won't elaborate on how to set up the development environment, use the easiest way for you to clone this repository, then explore respective folders to look for solution files (.sln) to launch with Visual Studio.

 ## Design
 ### Why a Helper Class?